Matthias Steiner

-Matthias Steiner (/de/; born 25 August 1982) is a retired Austrian-German weightlifter, and Olympic gold medalist.
+Matthias Steiner (/de/; born 25 August 1982) is an Austrian-German retired weightlifter who is an Olympic gold medalist.

 As a native Austrian, he competed for Austria internationally from 1998 to 2005, in European Championships, World Championships, and the 2004 Summer Olympics.
 From 2002 to 2005 he was four times Austrian National Champion in the +105 kg category, and holds Austrian records in the −105 kg and +105 kg categories.
 In 2005, Steiner left the Austrian weightlifting federation, and married a German woman.

 Although his wife died in a car accident, he continued his weightlifting career in Germany, eventually received German citizenship in early 2008, won overall silver at the 2008 European Championships, and the gold medal at the 2008 Summer Olympics.

 Early and personal life

 Matthias Steiner was born in Vienna, Austria.
 He hails from Obersulz in Lower Austria, where he attended Volksschule (primary school), then Hauptschule (secondary school).
 Steiner completed an apprenticeship in plumbing.